CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ### Task 2: Enforce tagging via an Azure policy

-In this task, you will explore how to enforce governance policies by assigning the built-in Require a tag and its value on resources policy to a specific Azure resource group.
+In this task, you will explore how to enforce governance policies by assigning the built-in Require a tag and its value on the resources policy to a specific Azure resource group.
 This policy ensures that all resources created within the resource group are tagged with a predefined key-value pair, promoting consistency and compliance with organizational standards.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Policy**, and then select **Policy** under services.

    ![image](./media/l2-image28.png)

 1. In the **Authoring** section, click **Definitions**.
 Take a moment to browse through the list of built-in policy definitions that are available for you to use.
-List all built-in policies that involve the use of tags by selecting the **Tags** entry (and de-selecting all other entries) in the **Category** drop-down list and click on **Apply**.
+List all built-in policies that involve the use of tags by selecting the **Tags** entry (and deselecting all other entries) in the **Category** drop-down list and clicking on **Apply**.

    ![image](./media/l2-image29.png)

-1. In search bar enter **require** and click the entry representing the **Require a tag and its value on resources** built-in policy and review its definition.
+1. In the search bar, enter **require** and click the entry representing the **Require a tag and its value on resources** built-in policy, and review its definition.

     ![image](./media/l2-image30.png)